Sienci-Labs/Resources/lmmk2/assembly/lmk2-checks-and-first-moves.md

 <p style="text-align: center;"><em>You should be greeted with a screen that looks like this.</em></p>

-At this stage it’s time to connect your computer to the LongMill control box via the provided USB cable and flip the power switch to turn on power to the machine.
+At this stage it’s time to connect your computer to the LongMill control box via the provided USB cable and **flip the power switch to turn on power to the machine**.
 The USB port on the control box is on the right side.

 ![](/_images/_lmmk2/_assembly/_checksmoves/lmk2_checksmoves_USB-board-computer.png){.aligncenter .size-medium}